 Academic Standing Committee (ASC)

 For more information, including the ASC meeting schedule, contact the M Center.
-The petition to the ASC is available online and in the M Center.
+The petition to the ASC is available online.

 Student Misconduct and Expulsion